lizhongit/itvop/README.md

 - Support recommend
 - Auto split less article chars for intro in all the list page
 - Code highlight when build finished
-- Using stylus for style develop
+- Using stylus for styles develop

 ## Create a article